GScottAlder/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

 The `onDismiss()` class method is not defined yet.
-We will do it in a moment, but for now the focus should be on the `onClick` handler of the button element.
-As you can see, the `onDismiss()` method in the `onClick` handler is enclosed by another function.
-It is an arrow function.
-That way, you can sneak in the `objectID` property of the `item` object to identify the item that will be dismissed.
+We will define it in a moment, but for now focus on the `onClick` handler of the button element.
+The `onDismiss()` method in the `onClick` handler is enclosed by another function, which is an arrow function.
+This way, you can sneak in the `objectID` property of the `item` object to identify the item that will be dismissed.
 An alternative way would be to define the function outside of the `onClick` handler and only pass the defined function to the handler.
-A later chapter will explain the topic of handlers in elements in more detail.
+A later chapter will explain the topic of handlers in elements more thoroughly.

-Did you notice the multilines for the button element?
-Note that elements with multiple attributes get messy as one line at some point.
-That's why the button element is used with multilines and indentations to keep it readable.
-But it is not mandatory.
-It is only a code style recommendation that I highly recommend.
+Did you notice the multilines used for the button element?
+Elements with multiple attributes can get messy if all the code is kept on one line, so don't be afraid to use multilines and indentations to keep it readable.
+This style isn't mandatory, but I highly recommend it.

-Now you have to implement the `onDismiss()` functionality.
-It takes an id to identify the item to dismiss.
-The function is bound to the class and thus becomes a class method.
-That's why you access it with `this.onDismiss()` and not `onDismiss()`.
-The `this` object is your class instance.
-In order to define the `onDismiss()` as class method, you have to bind it in the constructor.
+Now you have to implement `onDismiss()` as a class method.
+It should be a function which takes an id as an argument to identify the item to dismiss.
+Since the `this` object is an instance of the class, its method is accessed with `this.onDismiss()` and not `onDismiss()`.
+In order to define the `onDismiss()` as a class method, you have to bind it in the constructor.
 Bindings will be explained in another chapter later on.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~